Expander graphs are globally synchronizing: Application: Ramanujan graphs and random regular graphs

-For instance, to obtain synchronisation for $\anorm \leq 0.0816$, we apply \Cref{lem:amplification-simple} three times with $\eps = 0.23$ and $\rho = 0.38$ and \Cref{lem:amplification-cancelation} four times with $\eps = 0.184$, after which we are able to perform the geometric series and finish the argument.
-We obtain a sequence of angles guaranteed to satisfy $\beta_i \geq 0.117$ for all $i$.
+For instance, to obtain synchronization for $\anorm \leq 0.0816$, we apply \Cref{lem:amplification-simple} three times with $\eps = 0.23$ and $\rho = 0.38$ and \Cref{lem:amplification-cancelation} three times with $\eps = 0.184$, after which we can perform the geometric series and finish the argument.
+We obtain a sequence of angles guaranteed to satisfy $\beta_i \geq 0.132$ for all $i$.
 This leads to the desired contradiction, and \Cref{thm:main-synchrony-regular} is proven.
+The parameters obtained through this argument are exhibited in~\Cref{tab:amplification} and the details are provided below.